 Fantasia presents #Blue_Whale; book festival tickets here.

 On 22 November 2015, a teenage girl from south-east Russia posted one last selfie online before taking her own life.
-Her tragic suicide soon found itself the subject of comment and analysis in a series of online blogs.
-Within these blogs and chatrooms, many teenagers began to lace gossip, opinion and stories together into a toxic tapestry of fact and fiction.
-Here, Reality was kept firmly at bay as stories were embellished and new realities built.
+Her tragic suicide soon became the subject of comment and analysis in online blogs.
+Within these blogs and chatrooms, many teenagers began to lace gossip, opinion and stories into a toxic tapestry of fact and fiction.
+Here, the reality was kept firmly at bay as stories were embellished and new realities built.
 A few weeks later, a 12-year-old Russian girl would also take her life on Christmas Day, followed by another teenager living in the same city.